Estonian Greens: 2000s

 Organiser Valdur Lahtvee reported that on 1 November 2006, more than 1,000 members had been recruited for the Green Party Initiative Group to register as a political party.
 This opened the doors to run in the March 2007 Estonian parliamentary election.

 The current Estonian Greens party (Erakond Eestimaa Rohelised), was founded on 25 November 2006, when the party held its founding general assembly with 361 of the total 1,203 founding members present.
 The party's programme was ratified and a board of 13 members elected.
 According to Marek Strandberg, its goal was to win at least five Riigikogu seats in the upcoming elections and to form a Greens parliamentary caucus.
 The party's main programmes were to protect Estonia's forests, sea and other resources; to combat climate change, and to promote direct democracy.
 Economically, the party supported innovation and conservative fiscal policies.
 In the 2007 Estonian parliamentary election, the Estonian Greens received 39,265 votes (7.1 per cent of the total) and held six seats in the Riigikogu until 2011.

 2010s

 The Greens received 21,824 votes (3.8 percent of the total) in the March 2011 parliamentary election, losing their six seats in the Riigikogu.
 In the 2015 parliamentary elections, the Greens received 0.9 per cent of the vote and no seats in parliament.

 Züleyxa Izmailova was elected the party's chairwoman in March 2017.

 Although the Greens received 1.8 per cent of the vote in the 2019 election under her leadership, they did not win any seats due to the five-percent threshold.

+2020s

+After a disappointing showing in the 2021 municipal elections, where, with the exception of 2 seats in the municipal council of Antsla, the party did not manage to gain any seats nationwide, Izmailova announced she would not re-run for party leadership.
+Izmailova subsequently left the party.

+At the party congress in 2023, the party elected Johanna Maria Tõugu and Marko Kaasik as party co-chairs.
+After a disappointing showing at the 2023 Estonian parliamentary election, where the party managed to garner a mere 0.96% of the vote and once again failed to gain any seats in parliament, Tõugu and Kaasik announced stepping down from party leadership.
+Tõugu subsequently left the party and joined the Estonian Social Democratic Party.

+In 2024, the Green party congress elected Evelyn Sepp and Mihkel Kangur as party co-chairs.
+Under new leadership the party participated in the 2024 European Parliament elections.
+The party garnered a result of 0.62% and failed to gain any seats in the European Parliament.